TwoFistedJustice/square-pie/readme.md

 named after the object they create, for example "make_complicated_thing".

 Each "make" method will have at least a few sub-methods.
 They will always closely mimic the property names of the object they build.
 For example:
-You want to build a (pretend) Square Object called "BigThing".
-So you would go to the Square Docs for that.
+You want to interface with the (pretend)Thing API.
+So first you need to build a (pretend) BigThing object called "BigThing".
+So you would go to the Square
+Docs for that.
 BigThing has a bajillion properties.
 Two example-pretend-properties are: "name" and" bigThingIds".

 "name" expects an object that looks like {name: { name: "some name you made up"} }.
 "bigThingIds" expects an array of Ids like ["abc123", "def456", "ghi789"]